ibm-cloud-docs/secure-enterprise/catalog-manifest.md

     :   A short summary of the output value.

 `install_type`
 :   Specifies whether a deployable architecture is `fullstack` or `extension`.
-Architectures listed as extensions require prerequisites, or optional components are available that work with the deployable architecture that you're onboarding.
-The `dependencies` or `swappable_dependencies` array must also be completed if you set this value to `extension`.
+Architectures listed as extensions require prerequisites.
+The `dependencies` array must also completed if you set this value to `extension`.
+This property is ignored if `dependency_version_2` is set to `true`.

 `scripts`